 Myth #6: Medical Tourism Is All About Cosmetic Surgery

 Truth Elective procedures like cosmetic surgery remain popular forms of treatment to undergo abroad, but a host of other medical procedures which include emergency treatments, and stem cell therapy are also sought by medical tourists.

 Emergency medical procedures are increasingly being sought in neighboring countries.
 For example, a large number of Bangladeshis travel to India for critical surgeries like heart valve replacement.
 Most patients from the UK travel to neighboring countries like France and also farther ones like India in order to avoid long waiting lists.

 Myth #7: Medical Tourism Is New And Not An Established Industry

-Truth Medical tourism as a concept can be traced back to ancient times, when Greek pilgrims travelled to Epidauria in order to find Asklepios, their healing God.
-As an industry, medical tourism has been functioning for decades, with US patients travelling to countries like India, Mexico and other countries for cost effective healthcare.
-Medical tourism has been in the news more frequently in the recent times due to its sudden spurt in growth.
+Truth Medical tourism as a concept can be traced back to ancient times when Greek pilgrims traveled to Epidauria in order to find Asklepios, their healing God.
+As an industry, medical tourism has been functioning for decades, with US patients traveling to countries like India, Mexico, and other countries for cost-effective healthcare.
+Medical tourism has been in the news more frequently in recent times due to its sudden spurt in growth.